Re: [ox-en] Peer Economy. A Transition Concept.

 flat rate allocation to preference weighting.

-questions, which are usually avoided by refering to a future »where
+critical questions, which are usually avoided by refering to a future

-distributed?
+goods be distributed?
 What about infrastructures and meta-tasks?
-How will
+How

-decisions be made, how conflicts be solved?
-How will global projects be
+will decisions be made, how conflicts be solved?
+How will global

-organized?
-What about people being not able or willing to make a
+projects be organized?
+What about people being not able or willing to

 migration?
 Are laws further on necessary?

-a general model of a post-capitalist society.
-Main limitation is the
+not a general model of a post-capitalist society.
+Main limitation is

 imaginable, that the strict interlinking between contribution and